Kerry-Joseph/The-Pizza-Box-Frontend/README.md

 **[The Pizza Box](https://za-box.herokuapp.com/)**
 ## Unsolved Problems
-- Wanted Cart link in nav to display amount of items in the cart.
-Couldn't solve how to have it update without relaoding the page.
+- Wanted Cart link in the navigation to display the amount of items in the cart.
+Couldn't solve how to have it update without reloading the page.
 ## Future Enhancements
 - Cheakout Page
 - Reciept/Tracking Page